Delicious whole wheat bread, sweetened with honey. A great everyday bread, that’s great for sandwiches and toasts well, too.

 - 1/2 teaspoon fine sea salt

-- 3 Tablespoons vegetable or canola oil, or other neutral tasting oil
+- 3 Tablespoons vegetable oil, or canola oil or other neutral tasting oil

 Instructions

-- Add lukewarm water and honey to a large bowl or the bowl of a stand mixer.
-Sprinkle with yeast, stir and let stand 5 minutes.
-(Mixture should be bubbling a bit after 5 minutes)
+- Warm the water and milk in the microwave or in a small saucepan, just until lukewarm (test with a thermometer if possible, to ensure the liquid isn't too hot, which may kill the yeast.
+Let cool, if necessary) Add the lukewarm water and the honey to a large bowl or the bowl of a stand mixer fitted with the kneading hook.
+Sprinkle in the yeast, stir and let stand 5-10 minutes.
+(Mixture should be foaming a bit after 5 minutes)

-- If using a stand mixer, knead on low for about 5 minutes.
-If kneading by hand, turn dough out onto a lightly floured surface and knead for about 10 minutes.
+- If kneading by hand, turn dough out onto a lightly floured surface and knead for about 10 minutes.
 Add in only enough additional flour to stop the dough from sticking.

-- When dough is smooth and elastic, place it in a well oiled bowl.
+- Remove the dough to a floured work surface and knead briefly, adding additional flour only if the dough is sticking to your hands or the work surface.
+When dough is smooth and elastic, place it in a well oiled bowl or large measuring cup.
 Turn it several times in the bowl to coat the surface of the dough, and cover with a plastic wrap.
-Let rise in a warm place until doubled, about 45 - 60 minutes.
+Let rise in a warm place until doubled, about 45 – 60 minutes.

 - Remove the dough from the bowl to a lightly floured surface.
 (If making more than one loaf, divide the dough into equal sized pieces at this point).
-For each piece, press dough down while moving it into a rectangle shape, with the short side roughly as long as your loaf pan.
+Press dough down to deflate, while moving and shaping it into a rectangle shape, about 8-inches wide and 12-inches long.
 Roll up the dough from the short side, pinching it together with each roll.
-Pinch together the seam when finished and place seam side down into greased loaf pans.
+Pinch together the seam when finished and place seam side down into greased loaf pan(s).

-- Allow to rise until dough doubles and crests about an inch above the edge of the baking pan in the middle (it will rise more in the oven).
-If desired, just before baking, brush the top of loaf with water and sprinkle with wheat bran.
+- Spray a piece of plastic wrap and place over the loaf pan, with the greased side down.
+Allow the loaf to rise until dough doubles and crests about 1-inch above the edge of the baking pan in the middle, about 30 minutes.
+If desired, just before baking, lightly sprinkle the top of the loaf with some whole wheat flour.

-- Preheat oven to 375F (not fan assisted) when dough is almost risen.
+- Preheat oven to 375F (regular bake setting/not fan assisted) when dough is almost risen.

 Notes